Six Minutes (podcast)

-Six Minutes is an all-ages family podcast by Gen-Z Media and the most downloaded family audio drama in history.
-The podcast consists of more than 200 episodes and 4 seasons.
+Six Minutes is an all-ages family podcast by Gen-Z Media comprising more than 300 episodes over 5 seasons.
 The third and fourth seasons are sequels of the show, titled Six Minutes: Out of Time.
 They were released in early March 2023 and late September 2024 respectively.
 New episodes come out every Tuesday, as of December 30.
+Season 5 is called Out of Time.
+It released in October 2025, and new episodes come out on Tuesdays as of December 2025.

-Both the original podcast and the sequel were co-created by Gen-Z Media founders David Kreizman, Benjamin Strouse, and Chris Tarry.
+Both the original podcast and the sequels were co-created by Gen-Z Media founders David Kreizman, Benjamin Strouse, and Chris Tarry.
 Tom Casiello is the head writer, and the scripts are written by Nidhi Mehta and Marla Kanelos.
 The original podcast was directed by Michelle Tattenbaum, while the sequel is directed by David Kreizman.

 History

 Gen-Z Media was founded in 2016 by David Kreizman, Benjamin Strouse, and Chris Tarry.
 The company launched Six Minutes in March 2018.

 Premise

 The protagonist is a 12-year-old girl named Holiday who was found stranded in the ocean off the coast of Alaska by the Anders family.

 Six Minutes: Out of Time is set three years after the finale of Six Minutes.
-The protagonist is Holiday's former classmate and frenemy named Brynleigh, who sets out to Florida to uncover the mystery about her missing mother.
+The protagonist is Holiday's former classmate and frenemy, Brynleigh, who sets out to Florida to uncover the mystery of her missing mother.